hindu-comm/mail_stream_advaita-l/2017/05/Fwd_Rama_and_Krishna/128__Praveen_R._Bhat.md

 > thing.

 Well, thats interesting.
-You objected to Rama and Krishna being called as a jIva ​by some quotations.
+You objected to Rama and Krishna being called as a jIva by some quotations.
 Unless you agree that Shiva being called as a jIva by anyone is equally objectionable, you partially believe in the debate.

-> Vaishnavaites do not believe Shiva can give moksha.​
+> Vaishnavaites do not believe Shiva can give moksha.

-​They are a few steps ahead of dvaitins in this area perhaps, since Purandara Dasa prays to Shiva for a tailadhAravat manas in harI, which is hopefully the means to their mokSha.
+They are a few steps ahead of dvaitins in this area perhaps, since Purandara Dasa prays to Shiva for a tailadhAravat manas in harI, which is hopefully the means to their mokSha.